 Step 5: Evaluating your webinar ROI

-Most importantly, capture advanced analytics within Jumpstart.
+Most importantly, capture advanced analytics within Canvas.
 See how each webinar performs and what impact it has on your hiring funnel — from invite, RSVP, attendance and all the way to closing a hire, Evaluate ROI across different demographic groups so you know exactly what formats work for which groups.

 Here’s some advice from Deitrick at Lyft on how to host an effective webinar: